 The time has come to have your wisdom teeth removed, but what can you expect on the day of surgery and during the healing process?
-Dr. Paul Anderson and Dr. Damian Jimenez respond to common questions below.

 Your journey with wisdom teeth removal begins with a consultation in our office.
-At this visit we get to know you, review your medical history, and we will take time to answer all the questions you have been wondering about.
-We encourage you to write down all your questions and bring them with you to your consultation.
+At this visit we get to know you, review your medical history, and we will take time to answer all the questions you’ve been wondering about.
+We encourage you to write down all of your questions and bring them with you to your consultation.
 Just remember, there is no such thing as a silly question!

 The day of wisdom tooth removal surgery: